Poison Ivy Rash On Children: Symptoms And Treatment

 The best way to prevent poison ivy rash is to avoid contact with the plant.
 The following preventive tips can be helpful.

-• Help your child identify a poison ivy plant.
+• Teach your child how to identify poison ivy and explain its dangers.

 • Always dress your child in long sleeve shirts and full pants while venturing out into the woods.